gdcc/dataverse-recipes/shell/README.md

 ## Usage

-There is a bash shell script under this directory named **`upload_files_to_dataverse.sh`** which can be executed in a terminal (either in a local or a remote enviornment) to initiate the transfer.
+There is a bash shell script under this directory named **`upload_files_to_dataverse.sh`** which can be executed in a terminal (either in a local or a remote environment) to initiate the transfer.

 The code can be run in this way: